jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

     (ii) the item’s market value when the associated person starts to use it, or to have it available for use, for the purpose of deriving assessable income or carrying on a business for the purpose of deriving assessable income; or
   (b) if section EE 58 does not apply, the lesser of—
     (i) the cost of the item to person A:
     (ii) the cost of the item to the associated person.
+For the avoidance of doubt, section DI 6 (Relationship to cost, calculations, etc, in other provisions) does not apply to reduce the cost of the item.
 Exclusions
 (8) Subsection (7) does not apply if—
   (a) the item is not depreciable intangible property, and the Commissioner decides that it is appropriate to use the cost of the item to person A for the purposes of determining the amount of depreciation loss that person A has for the item: